 <3> Therapy-related MDS/AML (t-MDS/AML)

 t-MDS/AML, a new entity included in the 2001 WHO classification that includes t-MDS and t-AML, is a rare but often fatal complication of cytotoxic treatments for malignant and non-malignant diseases.
 Like other MDS/AML, t-MDS/AML occurs as a consequence of acquired genetic alterations in the hematopoietic stem cell and progenitor cell involving multiple pathways.
 In comparison with de novo MDS/AML, however, t-MDS/AML has a higher rate of clonal abnormalities including -5, -7, 7q-, 13q-, del 17p, and -18.
 Cytogenetic assessment is important since favorable, intermediate, and unfavorable karyotypes have been related to prognosis, and the frequency of unfavorable karyotype is considerably higher in t-MDL/AML than in de novo MDS/AML (Godley and Larson 2008).
 Patients with t-MDS/AML have worse prognosis than those with de novo MDS/AML, even when they have the same chromosomal abnormalities.
-This suggests that there are biologic differences between t-MDS/AML and de novo MDS/AML that are not solely related to the specific chromosomal abnormalities (Granfeldt Ostgard et al, 2015).
-These differences are more evident for t-MDS/AML subsequent to cytotoxic chemotherapy or combined modality therapy, whereas some evidence suggests that t-MDS/AML occurring among patients who receive radiotherapy alone is more likely to share genetic features and clinical behavior with de novo MDS/AML (Nardi et al, 2012).
+This suggests that there are biologic differences between t-MDS/AML and de novo MDS/AML that are not solely related to the specific chromosomal abnormalities (Granfeldt Ostgard et al., 2015).
+These differences are more evident for t-MDS/AML subsequent to cytotoxic chemotherapy or combined modality therapy, whereas some evidence suggests that t-MDS/AML occurring among patients who receive radiotherapy alone is more likely to share genetic features and clinical behavior with de novo MDS/AML (Nardi et al., 2012).

 <3> Myeloproliferative neoplasms

 The term “myeloproliferative disorders” was initially introduced in 1951 (Dameshek, 1951) and encompassed four disease entities that shared clinical and pathologic features: CML, polycythemia vera, essential thrombocythemia, and primary myelofibrosis.
 These chronic myeloproliferative disorders were further defined according to clinical and morphologic criteria by the Polycythemia Vera Study Group (PVSG) (PVSG, 1995).
 One major change associated with the 2001 WHO classification was that the diagnosis of CML could be “unequivocally” confirmed based on the presence of an associated genetic abnormality – the Philadelphia chromosome or BCR/ABL1 fusion gene.
 Two additional disease entities were incorporated into the category of myeloproliferative disorders: chronic neutrophilic leukemia and chronic eosinophilic leukemia, including hypereosinophilic syndrome.
-In 2005, the discovery of the JAK2 V617F mutation substantially facilitated the diagnosis of the myeloproliferative disorders (James et al, 2005; Kralovics et al, 2005).
+In 2005, the discovery of the JAK2 V617F mutation substantially facilitated the diagnosis of the myeloproliferative disorders (James et al., 2005; Kralovics et al., 2005).
 Janus kinase 2 (JAK2) is a cytoplasmic tyrosine kinase that is integral for signaling by the receptors for erythropoietin, thrombopoietin, granulocyte colony-stimulating factor, granulocyte-macrophage colony-stimulating factor, and interleukin-3 (Campbell and Green, 2006).
 An acquired point mutation in JAK2 leads to pathologic proliferation of myeloid precursors, and while it can be found in several MPN, MDS/MPN, and other myeloid neoplasms, it is found in more than 95% of cases of polycythemia vera and 50-60% of cases of essential thrombocythemia and primary myelofibrosis (Tefferi and Pardanani, 2015).
 The 2008 WHO classification incorporated information on JAK2 V617F mutations, as well as other activating mutations (e.g., CALR, MPL) into the diagnostic criteria for polycythemia vera, essential thrombocythemia, and primary myelofibrosis.
 Additional changes in the 2008 WHO classification included lowering the diagnostic platelet count threshold for essential thrombocythemia from >600 x 109/L to >450 x 109/L. Furthermore, the term “chronic myeloproliferative disorders” was changed to “MPN” to reflect the malignant nature of these clonal diseases, and systemic mastocytosis, which was considered as a separate disease category in the 2001 WHO classification, was incorporated into the MPN category.
-The specific MPN entities and their respective ICD-O-3 codes are included in Table 1.
+The specific MPN entities and their respective ICD-O-3 codes are included in Table 38-1.

 <3> Myelodysplastic/myeloproliferative neoplasms